From Evergreen Trail Guide

 For a map, see the map page on the Rat Pac Trail website.

-There will be soon be wooden RPac trail signs posted a bit high in the trees as you go.
+There are wooden RatPac trail signs posted a bit high in the trees as you go.
 As you go along, you will come to a yellow gate (it may or may not be open) and pass around the gate always traveling a bit uphill and though a gravel pit area - but just keep going.
 Don't take the first road you will see on your left but continue on till you come to a T in the road, then turn left.
 Following this road you will pass though a second yellow gate (which you will have to ride around on most days) and you will continue on always heading uphill staying on the main road.

 As you approach the crest of the ridge at the top (about 3.5 miles), you will come to another T in the road.
 Rat Pac Trail starts on your right - look about nine feet up in the trees, and you will see a small brown and white mountain bike rider sign nailed to the tree.
 The trail starts between the twin trees, where it says "In Honor of Levi."

-Verslowrdr 10:08, 18 July 2010 (PDT)Re-routed trail in 2010 now avoids the long dirt road section to the left.
+Verslowrdr 10:08, 18 July 2010 (PDT)Re-routed trail in 2010 now avoids the long dirt road section that used to be in the middle.
 New trail can be a little loose for this first season, wintering/riding in will improve as time goes on.

 Rat Pac trail now empties out back into Cle Elum, exiting on Bullet Street.
 Follow Bullet to First Street turn right and peddle one block back to the flagpole park.
 Or, some people take the "power line" trail back through the flat area and the mine pits to the gravel bike/pedestrian path.
 This path will get you back to your car if you parked at the yellow gate on Alliance.